stratij-canoon/stratij-canoon.github.io/README.md

 <li>Establish a secure Wi-Fi connection with your printing device.</li>
 <li>Visit "ij.start.canon" and install the appropriate printer drivers.</li>
 <li>Go to the " system preferences".
 Choose "printer and scanner".</li>
-<li>Click the "+" button to select the printer from the available list of devices.<li>
+<li>Click the "+" button to select the printer from the available list of devices.</li>
-<li>Click the "Add" button to add the printer to your Mac computer.<li>
+<li>Click the "Add" button to add the printer to your Mac computer.</li>

   <br>
 </ul>